Aflame7121/koii-dumper-reveal/README_Prometheus.md

-# Koii Blockchain Transaction Analysis Node: Transparent and Comprehensive Cryptocurrency Transaction Monitoring
+# Koii Transaction Analysis Node: Decentralized Blockchain Monitoring System

 ## Project Overview

 The Koii Blockchain Transaction Analysis Node is an innovative open-source tool designed to provide transparent and comprehensive monitoring of KOII token transactions on the Koii blockchain network.
-This sophisticated system enables real-time tracking and analysis of cryptocurrency transactions with a focus on identifying significant market activities and potential token dumping behaviors.
+This sophisticated system enables real-time tracking and in-depth analysis of cryptocurrency transactions with a focus on maintaining market integrity and providing valuable insights.

 ### Core Purpose

-The primary objective of this project is to create a decentralized, verifiable mechanism for monitoring and analyzing blockchain transactions, specifically targeting:
+The primary objective of this project is to create a decentralized, verifiable mechanism for monitoring blockchain transactions, specifically:
-- Tracking large KOII token transfers
+- Tracking large KOII token transfers across the network
-- Identifying wallet interactions with cryptocurrency exchanges
+- Identifying and analyzing wallet interactions with cryptocurrency exchanges
-- Providing transparent and open-source transaction monitoring
+- Providing a transparent, community-driven approach to transaction monitoring

 ### Key Features

-- **Real-time Transaction Monitoring**: Continuously polls the Koii blockchain to capture and analyze transaction data
+- **Real-time Transaction Monitoring**: Continuously polls the Koii blockchain to capture and analyze transaction data in real-time
 - **Exchange Interaction Detection**: Identifies and flags transactions involving known exchange deposit addresses
 - **Wallet Activity Analysis**: Tracks significant balance changes and potential token dumping patterns
 - **Verifiable API**: Offers a RESTful interface with cryptographically traceable transaction records

 ### Benefits

 - **Enhanced Transparency**: Delivers an open-source solution for blockchain transaction analysis
 - **Decentralized Oversight**: Enables community-driven monitoring of token movements
 - **Detailed Insights**: Provides granular tracking of wallet activities and large transfers
-- **Flexible Reporting**: Supports multiple API endpoints for comprehensive transaction data querying
+- **Market Integrity**: Helps stakeholders understand token circulation and potential market manipulation

-The tool serves as a critical infrastructure component for maintaining market integrity, offering valuable insights into KOII token circulation and helping stakeholders make informed decisions about token dynamics.
+This tool serves as a critical infrastructure component for the Koii ecosystem, offering comprehensive transaction monitoring that empowers users with deep, verifiable insights into token dynamics.

 ## Getting Started, Installation, and Setup

 ### Prerequisites

-Before you begin, ensure you have the following installed:
+Before getting started, ensure you have the following installed:
 - Node.js (version 14.x or later)
 - npm (Node Package Manager)
 - Git